-NG517A Nursing II: Care of Persons with Acute and Chronic Conditions

-This course continues the introduction of core concepts of acute and chronic conditions.
-Emphasis will be on providing nursing care to individuals and families experiencing selected acute and chronic psychiatric and medical-surgical conditions.
+NG517A Nursing II: Care of Persons with Acute and Chronic Conditions will be on providing nursing care to individuals and families experiencing selected acute and chronic psychiatric and medical-surgical conditions.
 The impact of acute and chronic illness on adult developmental stages and transitions will be examined.
 5 credits Corequisites: NG514, NG517B, and NG518A and B.